George Chakiris: Early films

 For several years he appeared in small roles, usually as a dancer or a member of the chorus in various musical films, including The Great Caruso (1951), Stars and Stripes Forever (1952), Call Me Madam (1953), Second Chance (1953), and The 5,000 Fingers of Dr. T. (1953).

 He was a dancer in Marilyn Monroe's "Diamonds Are a Girl's Best Friend" number in Gentlemen Prefer Blondes (1953), and he appeared in Give a Girl a Break (1953) and White Christmas (1954).

 He can be seen in the wedding dance in the MGM musical film Brigadoon (1954), and appeared in There's No Business Like Show Business (1954).

+Chakiris was sometimes cast in non-Caucasian roles, including in West Side Story as a Puerto Rican and in Diamond Head as a native Hawaiian.

 Paramount

-Chakiris appeared as a dancer in White Christmas (1954).
-A publicity photo of Chakiris with Rosemary Clooney from her scene with "Love, You Didn't Do Right by Me" generated fan mail, and Paramount signed him to a movie contract.
+Chakiris appeared uncredited as a dancer in White Christmas (1954), and his big break came when he appeared in a close-up with Rosemary Clooney while she sang "Love, You Didn't Do Right by Me".
+A publicity photo of this generated a great deal of fan mail, and Paramount signed him to a movie contract.
 "I got lucky with the close-up with Rosemary," said Chakiris.

 Chakiris appeared in The Country Girl (1954) and The Girl Rush (1955), dancing with Rosalind Russell in the latter.
 He received a positive review from Hedda Hopper.

 MGM borrowed him for Meet Me in Las Vegas (1956), and he danced in Las Vegas.

 Chakiris had a small non-dancing part in Under Fire (1957).

 West Side Story

-Frustrated with the progress of his career, Chakiris left Hollywood for New York.
-West Side Story had been running for a year on Broadway, and Chakiris auditioned for Jerome Robbins.
+About 1958, frustrated with the progress of his career, Chakiris left Hollywood for New York.
+The stage musical West Side Story had been running for a year on Broadway, and Chakiris auditioned for Jerome Robbins.
 He was cast in the London production as Riff, leader of the Jets.
 The musical launched on the West End in late 1958, and Chakiris received excellent reviews, playing it for almost 22 months.

 The Mirisch Brothers bought the film rights to West Side Story and screen-tested Chakiris.
 They thought his dark complexion made him more suited to the role of Bernardo, leader of the Sharks, and cast Russ Tamblyn as Riff.
 Filming took seven months.

 The film adaptation of West Side Story (1961) was hugely successful, and Chakiris won the Academy Award for Best Supporting Actor for his performance.
 This led to a long-term contract with the Mirisch Company.

 Chakiris played the lead role in Two and Two Make Six (1962), directed by Freddie Francis.

 Chakiris starred as a doctor in the film Diamond Head (1963), opposite Charlton Heston and Yvette Mimieux.

 In the early 1960s, he embarked on a career as a pop singer, resulting in a couple of minor hits.
-In 1960, he recorded a single with noted producer Joe Meek.
+In 1960, he recorded a single with producer Joe Meek.
+He would have two charting albums, George-Chakiris and Memories Are Made of This, they would peak at No. 28 and 45 in the US respectively.